 To make sure your family is fully protected, it is essential to do a second-parent adoption.

-Because of DOMA, other states do not have to recognize your marriage, and therefore, do not have to recognize any benefits or protections that flow from that marriage.
+Because not all of the sections of of DOMA were struck down in June 2013, other states do not have to recognize your marriage, and therefore, do not have to recognize any benefits or protections that flow from that marriage.
 Any parental status based solely upon marriage creates a risk that a non-recognition state or the federal government will not recognize you as a parent of your child.

 It remains critical that the non-biological parent adopt the baby in a second-parent adoption.
 Because the adoption is a court order based on the child’s best interest, and not relying solely on marital status, other states must recognize that status.
 They are bound by the principle of Full Faith and Credit, which generally requires states to recognize other state’s court actions.
 A birth certificate or marriage certificate does not carry the same high level of recognition and can be ignored by other states.
 What this means is that every time you step foot into an unfriendly state, and unfortunately that’s still the majority of them, whether it’s for travel or relocation, without a second-parent adoption, your legal role as your child’s parent may not be recognized.